daltoncoder/dfkhero/README.md

 -DfkHeroCard

 - this is the react component to display the card, Takes 3 properties hero, isAnimated, isFlipped.
-Hero is the only required property just make sure its an ApiHero from on of the other functions. if isFlipped is toggled it will be animated flip
+Hero is the only required property just make sure its an ApiHero from one of the other functions. if isFlipped is toggled it will be animated flip

 -DfkHeroSprite